Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: The contracting case

+\begin{proposition} Let $T$ be a contraction with parameter $\gamma\in(0,1)$, $(\beta_n)_n\subseteq (0,1)$ an increasing sequence of stepsizes, and $(x^n)_{n\ge 1}$ be the sequence generated by \eqref{halpern}.
+Then, for every $n\geq 1$, the following estimate holds \end{proposition} \begin{proof} We proceed by induction.
+For $n = 1$, recalling that $U_0=0$, one has that Now, assuming that it holds for $n-1$, we have

-The result follows after reordering the last term. \end{proof} The next result makes explicit bounds for the expected fixed-point residual in the case where $\beta_n=\frac{n}{n+1}$ while shedding light about the appropriate minibatch size in this case.
+The result follows by reordering and noting that $\beta_n B_{i+1}^{n-1}=B_{i+1}^{n}$ and $B_{n+1}^n=1$. \end{proof} The next result makes explicit bounds for the expected fixed-point residual in the case where $\beta_n=\frac{n}{n+1}$ while shedding light on the appropriate minibatch size in this case. \begin{theorem} Let $N\in \NN$ be fixed and $x^N$ be the output generated by the sequence \eqref{halpern} with $\beta_n = \frac{n}{n+1}$.
+Assume that there exists some positive constant $\sigma^2$ such that